-For hints, it needs to be useful but don't make it too obvious.
+For hints, it needs to be useful and relevant but don't make it too obvious.
 Eg. "I'm west of Cantermore"; "Somewhere around Town Hall"; "A spot where there's water nearby"; etc.

 If there are 30+ players competing, then there will be 5 seekers to pick for each round.

-The players who have the highest rolls may need to roll again if there's a draw and unless there are no more seekers to pick.
+The players who have the highest rolls may need to roll again if there's a draw unless there are no more Prime Seekers to pick.

 The gameplay will be played out differently if we're playing on different Game modes.